Why Blogging for SEO is so important

 Blogs are a vital tool in building your search engine optimisation.
 They help to make you more visible by showing the search engines that you are providing regular (fresh) information.
 Each page provides you with the opportunity to rank for specific keyword phrases.
 Each page is also another opportunity to build backlinks.
 And they can help to bring organic traffic and which can generate leads and thus sales.

-How Blogging Builds Your Visibility
+How Blogging for SEO Builds Your Visibility

 It has been said many times before because it is true: content is king.
 Content is Google’s top ranking factors.
 If you create great content, Google is pleased.
 When Google likes something, it will rank higher on the search engine results pages.
 But, to qualify as good content, it usually has to meet several factors.